movermeyer/fixofx/README.rst

 for instance, neither OFC nor QIF include the OFX "FID" and "ORG" fields.
 Other times, the data format will include this data, but inconsistently, such as QIF's account type, which can be ambiguous or absent.
-In these cases you can ask the user to provide hints to fixofx, and convey those hints via command-line options (see `Command line operation`_, below).
+In these cases you can ask the user to provide hints to *Fixofx*, and convey those hints via command-line options (see `Command line operation`_, below).

-The fixofx project also includes ``fakeofx.py``, a utility script to generate fake OFX files for testing purposes.
+The *Fixofx* project also includes ``ofxfake.py``, a utility script to generate fake OFX files for testing purposes.

 Installation